apache/allura/Allura/docs/getting_started/scm_host.rst

     sudo chmod 775 /srv/*  # make sure apache can read the repo dirs sudo apt-get install apache2
     sudo a2enmod cgi
+    # allow the apache user to sudo (used by git-http-backend-wrapper.sh see notes in that file)
+    sudo adduser www-data sudo
+    sudo echo '%sudo  ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/sudo_group_passwordless

     sudo vi /etc/apache2/sites-available/default

 And add the following text within the :code:`<VirtualHost>` block: